 Solicitors never act as middlemen to collect the search fee from the client.
 They use results as part of their advice to clients.
 HMRC has confirmed VAT is chargeable.
 Search by company or the solicitor if they passed it on ‘without analysis or comment’

-If the firm provides advice or makes a report on the basis of the search.
+If the firm provides advice or makes a report based on the search.
 HMRC’s view is that the fee will form part of the charges for its services.

-A distinction should create yourself between this case and Barratt, Goff, and Tomlinson.
+A distinction should be created between this case and Barratt, Goff, and Tomlinson.
 (A firm) v HMRC (Law Society Intervening [2011] UKFTT 71 (TC).
-A case which refers to in the Brabners judgment above.
+A case which refers to the Brabners judgment above.
 In Barratt, the obtaining of medical records was a disbursement.
 The solicitor could only get the documents with the client’s consent.
 The client considers the ‘owner’ of the information within the document.
 The solicitor was ‘ an intermediary used to help payment’.

 In the case of Ellon Car Clinic Ltd [2017] (TC5813).
-The First-tier Tribunal considered.
-A garage that had subcontracted MOT tests to an MOT approved centre had acted as agent for the car owners.
+The First-tier Tribunal was considered.
+A garage that had subcontracted MOT tests to an MOT-approved center had acted as an agent for the car owners.
 Whether the output tax was due on the full fee charged by the garage to their clients.

 The company was not licensed to carry out MOT tests on customers’ vehicles.
 So, subcontracted these tests to other garages, paying between £40 and £54.95 per test.
 It charged its customers a standard fee of £49.95 (no VAT), which HMRC assessed as being subject to 20% VAT.
 The company did not itemize the test fees as a separate entry on its sales invoices.